brendon-boldt/minbert-assignment/README.md

 # minbert Assignment
-by Zhengbao Jiang, Shuyan Zhou, and Ritam Dutt
+by Shuyan Zhou, Zhengbao Jiang, Ritam Dutt and Brendon Boldt

 This is an exercise in developing a minimalist version of BERT, part of Carnegie Mellon University's [CS11-747: Neural Networks for NLP](http://www.phontron.com/class/nn4nlp2020/).